Start your journey in the heart of Dublin, Ireland’s vibrant capital, with a two-night stay in a luxurious hotel.

 This morning you will continue cruising towards Miltenberg.
 You may wish to spend the morning in the exclusive Salt Therapy Lounge, which provides natural anti-viral, anti-inflammatory and anti-bacterial properties.

-After lunch you will arrive in Miltenberg.
+Today you will arrive in Miltenberg.
 Located on the banks of the River Main, this historic town is one of the best preserved in Germany, home to hundreds of pastel-coloured half-timbered houses and one of Germany’s oldest inns, Zum Riesen.
+(B/L/D)

-Freechoice: This afternoon, choose from the following Scenic Freechoice tours:
+Freechoice: Choose from the following Scenic Freechoice tours:

-This morning you will arrive in Würzburg.
+Today you will arrive in Würzburg.
 This Baroque city straddles the Main River in the heart of Franconian wine country.
 Surrounded by undulating vineyards, Würzburg is home to a World Heritage-listed palace, a dominating hilltop fortress, the 15th century Old Main Bridge, and three universities, including Bavaria’s oldest.
+(B/L/D)

 Freechoice: Spend your day at your preferred pace with one of the following Scenic Freechoice options: